gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 Note, there will be a few more dialogs, just use common sense when filling those in.
 Or accept the defaults.

-After confirming where to store your new plugin, you'll presented with a dialog detailing what to find where and which steps to take from here.
-For the sake of this tutorial, ignore its contents.
+After confirming where to store your new plugin, you'll presented with a dialog detailing what to find where and which steps to take from this point on.
+For the sake of this tutorial (and maybe your sanity), ignore its contents.
 If anything goes wrong with the short descriptions it provides you'll be left with more questions than answers.

 #### Generated files